minimapletinytools/WCBG/README.md

 - Parts: used to build infrastructure on land

 ### Jobs and Labor
 All economic output in Potato Land is produced through jobs.
-Masters become employers if they create jobs on the land they own.
+Corporations become employers if they create jobs on the land they own.
 Animals can work jobs in exchange for wages paid for by the employer.
 The economic output goes to the employer and the wages goes to the employed animal's master.
 N.B.
 The animal gets nothing but must be fed by its owner so that it can have energy to work.
 The output of a job is dependent on the job, the land's traits, and the animals traits.
 Some jobs require special skills from the animal.
 Some jobs require infrastructure that must be developed on the land.
 Other infrastructure can improve the efficiency of labor.
 Most jobs have environmental impact.

+In order to a create a job, the employer creates an opening and animals must apply.
+The employer can at any point hire any animal that has applied.
+The employer can set productivity requirements to automatically hire the first applicant that meets the requirements.

 #### Resource Production
 Resource producing jobs generate resources.
 They all have environmental impact.
 Some resource producing jobs may require input.
 Resource producing jobs can be greatly affected by infrastructure.
 These jobs include: